 THE EDUCATIONAL PROGRAMME PROVIDED

-Gislingham Playgroup follows the principles of the EYFS and puts into practice the following four themes:
+Gislingham Playgroup follows the principles of the EYFS and puts into practice the following four principles:

 A Unique Child – every child is a competent learner from birth who can be resilient, capable, confident and self-assured.